inmanta/inmanta-core/docs/install.rst

 ################

 Inmanta agents can be started automatically (auto-started agents) or manually (manually-started agents).
 This section describes how both types of agents can be set up and configured.
+Inmanta agents only run on Linux.

 Auto-started agents
 -------------------

 Auto-started agents always run on the Inmanta server.
-When handler code needs to be executed on a remote managed device, this is done over SSH.
+The Inmanta server manages the full lifecycle of these agents.

 Requirements
 ^^^^^^^^^^^^

-If the handler code should be executed on another machine than the Inmanta server, the following requirements should be met:
+The following requirements should be met for agents that don't map to the Inmanta server (i.e. The managed device is remote with respect to the Inmanta server and the agent has to execute I/O operations on the remote machine using ``self._io``):

-* The Inmanta server should have passphraseless SSH access on the remote machine.
+* The Inmanta server should have passphraseless SSH access on the machine it maps to.
 More information on how to set up SSH connectivity can be found at :ref:`configure_server_step_6`
-* The remote machine should have a Python interpreter installed.
+* The remote machine should have a Python2 interpreter installed.

 Configure auto-started agents via environment settings